raketenforscher91/intentRecognizer/README.md

 # intentRecognizer

-Build system : Cmake (tested on mac with v3.18.2 and ubuntu with v3.16.3)
+Build system : Cmake (tested on mac with v3.18.2 and ubuntu with v3.16.3) minimum supported version 3.7

 Dependencies:
   C++17